-The recipes are also easy to adapt to suit the none Ketoers in your family by adding or removing one or 2 ingredients.
+The recipes are also easy to adapt to suit the non-ketoers in your family by adding or removing one or two ingredients.

 This book, as the title says, is perfect for those who enjoy crock pot dishes and for those who want to save cooking time.
 The recipes in this cookbook are written in an easy to understand and follow format.